 The tax rate on capital gains is not as high as the ordinary income tax rate.
 Unless you are selling your shares in partnership business or your business is a corporation, you have to allocate a purchase price or value for each of your business assets.
 The amount that you allocate to each asset can impact your tax payment.
 The method of purchase price allocation is known as a residual method.

 If the purchase price has a lot of items that can be taxed at the rate of the long term capital gain, then you would not be paying as much as if mostly contains items taxed at the ordinary income tax rate.

 While the residual method is mostly straightforward, there are still some things you have to discuss with your buyer.
 For instance, it might profit you to categorize some assets as capital gain but it is not in the buyer’s best interest.
 These are things that you have to work out through negotiations.
 Both buyer and seller have to work on the residual method as it determines the business basis for the buyer and the amount of purchase price that is assigned to intangible assets or goodwill.
 You should work with professionals in fixing the prizes before you finalize the sale.

 You have to take your time to understand the impacts of tax when you are trying to sell your business.
 This will guide many of the decisions that you take so you do not take the wrong choice.
 It is always a good idea to work with professionals to deal with different situations and determine the best strategy to help you reduce tax amounts.

 More on the topic: Capital Gains Tax Considerations When Selling a Business

-Leon Collier is a freelance writer at the best essay writing service 2020from the UK.
+Leon Collier is a freelance writer at a essay writing service 2020 from the UK.
 He loves to write about everything: pop-culture, travel, self-development, and marketing.
 He enjoys reading and playing tabletop games on Saturday with his friends.
 Follow him on twitter @LeonCollier12.